 - My smile lines are gone and I notice less fine lines near my eye area.

-- My skin feels buttery soft, all the friggin time.
+- My skin feels buttery soft, all the time.

 Overall I’m very happy with the Curology experience and formulation so far, and would highly recommend it to anyone who is frustrated with store-bought products.
-If you use my referral link, you can actually get your first product and first month free, and you can cancel at any time! $20 is cheaper than most beauty subscription boxes, and in my opinion, has a much better value.
+If you use my referral link, you can actually get your first product free, and you can cancel at any time! $19.95 (for the 2 month plan) is cheaper than most beauty subscription boxes, and in my opinion, has a much better value.

 Curology (4% Niacinamide + 5% Vitamin C + 0.012% Tretinoin)